peterbrown454/TaleWrite/README.md

 My mentor Chris who was a really helpful and calming influence!

-Class mates who were really supportive.
-Especially Amanda, Martina, and Ellis.
+My class mates who were all really supportive.

 ## Other General Project Advice